heshamfm/MoM/README.md

-# Play respository for learning Pharo
+# Respository for learning Pharo

 For loading these packages, type the following in Pharo's Playground, highlight the code and then select "Do it" from the right click menu:
 ```